Ghirensics/ghiro/docs/src/introduction/index.rst

 ==========

 Sometime forensic investigators need to process digital images as evidence.
-There are some tools around, otherwise it is difficult to deal with forensic analysis with lot of images involved.
+There are some tools around, otherwise it is difficult to deal with forensic analysis with many images involved.
 Images contain tons of information, Ghiro extracts these information from provided images and display them in a nicely formatted report.
-Dealing  with tons of images is pretty easy, Ghiro is designed to scale to support gigs of images.
+Dealing  with tons of images has never been so easy, Ghiro is designed to scale to support gigs of images.
 All tasks are totally automated, you have just to upload you images and let Ghiro does the work.
 Understandable reports, and great search capabilities allows you to find a needle in a haystack.
 Ghiro is a multi user environment, different permissions can be assigned to each user.